docwire/docwire/README.md

 - Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition OCR capabilities in more than 100 languages and multiple languages in single picture.
 - Incremental parsing returning data as soon as they are available
 - Structured Content Extraction: DocWire SDK excels in transforming unstructured documents into structured content.
 By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
 This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
 For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
 The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.

+- **Preprocessing for Embeddings**: Use DocWire SDK to clean and preprocess text data, ensuring that the input to your embedding models is of high quality and free from noise.

+- **Document Element Extraction**: Extract specific document elements such as paragraphs, headings, and lists, which can then be used to generate embeddings for each element.

+- **Semantic Chunking**: Group related content using the SDK's chunking feature to create contextually rich embeddings that capture the nuances of the document's structure.

+- **Integration with Embedding Models**: Once the data is preprocessed and structured, integrate with your choice of embedding models, such as word2vec, GloVe, or BERT, to generate embeddings that can be used in various NLP tasks.

+- **Enhancing AI/NLP Pipelines**: Embeddings obtained from DocWire SDK-prepared data can be used to enhance AI/NLP pipelines, enabling more accurate and context-aware applications such as document classification, sentiment analysis, and information retrieval.

 - **Advanced Document Chunking**: DocWire SDK introduces sophisticated chunking capabilities, leveraging metadata and document elements to partition documents into smaller, semantically coherent parts.
 This feature is invaluable for applications such as Retrieval Augmented Generation (RAG), where the ability to process and retrieve information from specific document segments can significantly enhance the performance of AI models.
 By understanding the structure and semantics of each document, DocWire SDK can intelligently divide content into meaningful units, preserving the context and coherence necessary for high-quality AI interactions.